Jimmy Garoppolo Player Prop Bets for NFL Week 12 | San Francisco vs. Minnesota 11/28/2021

 Matchup vs. Minnesota

-- Garoppolo's 196 passing yards per game in two matchups against the Vikings are 55.5 less than yards than his over/under in Sunday's game.
+- In two matchups against the Vikings, Garoppolo averaged 196 passing yards per game, 55.5 yards fewer than his over/under for Sunday.

-- Garoppolo threw a touchdown pass in each of those contests against the Vikings.
+- Garoppolo threw one touchdown pass in both of those contests against the Vikings.

 - Note: Garoppolo's stats vs. Vikings date back to 2016.

-- The 273.0 yards per game the Vikings are allowing through the air makes them the NFL's 26th-ranked pass defense.
+- The 273.0 yards per game the Vikings are conceding through the air makes them the NFL's 26th-ranked pass defense.

-- The Vikings have allowed 17 touchdowns through the air (1.7 per game).
-They are 15th in the league in that category.
+- The Vikings have conceded 17 passing TDs this year (1.7 per game), ranking them 15th among NFL defenses.

 Recent Performances

-- Over his last three games, Garoppolo has recorded 684 passing yards (228.0 per game) while completing 59 of 81 passes (72.8% completion percentage), with six touchdowns and one interception.
+- Garoppolo has passed for 684 yards while completing 72.8% of his throws (59-of-81), with six touchdowns and one interception (228.0 yards per game) over his last three outings.

 Garoppolo's San Francisco Teammates